CLARIAH/clariah-plus/README.md

 CLARIAH is organized in Work Packages and Interest Groups (IG's).
 The key goal of each IG is to research, negotiate, propose, and implement technical choices that become a standard requirement in CLARIAH.
 This repository is intended to organize the work, output and documentation of the IG on Linked Open Data (LOD).

 ## Newsflash!
-Our first meetup will be October 26th.
+Our first meetup will be October 26th, 12:00-13:00 hours CET.
 Please reach out via an issue if you missed the details!

 ## Aims of the Interest Group